zhixin9001/2021-SAA/note/tips.md

     - on-demand/spot instance -> old launch config -> old launch template -> close to next billing
 - if more than one policy matched, the policy that provides the largest capacity will be selected
 - Not support: add the software installation to the configuration
+- Cooldown period is a configurable setting for your Auto Scaling group which ensures that it doesn't launch or terminate additional instances before the previous scaling activity takes effect.
 ### AMI, snapshot
 - When the new AMI is copied from region A into region B, it automatically creates a snapshot in region B because AMIs are based on the underlying snapshots.
 - Golden AMI